YarBurArt/keai/README.md

 OR

 Use the individual functions from these files: `handrec.py` , `emorec.py` , `spr2.py` , `imgshow.py` , `autopc.py`
+You can also use separately for example `utils/poseimg2txt.py` to generate text of description of emotions and pose from webcam.

 ## How it works /

 Files: `handrec.py` , `emorec.py` and `spr2.py` receives data from the camera and microphone and transmits it to the manager.
 The manager, based on the ai, triggers a response in the files: `imgshow.py` and `autopc.py`

+The project just collects the uses of developments like pytorch, tensorflow, ollama, huggingface and so on into one Ray, a some of its own works and their integration via IPC and python tools.
+Architecture and model selection on not very powerful hardware.
+Minimally even integrated graphics.
+You can use the code in other projects as licensed

 ## Description /
 *Text written by ChatGPT 3.5 and edit by YarBurArt*